-Nick Henck, a law professor at Keio University in Tokyo, Japan and the author of no less than four books and many articles on Subcomandante Marcos, the leader and spokesperson of the EZLN that in January 1994 lead an uprising in the southernmost state of Mexico.
+Nick Henck, a law professor at Keio University in Tokyo, Japan and the author of no fewer than four books and many articles on Subcomandante Marcos, the leader and spokesperson of the EZLN that in January 1994 lad an uprising in the southernmost state of Mexico.
 Henck’s first book on Marcos Subcommander Marcos: The Man and the Mask, a 500-page biography published in 2007.
 In 2017 he published Insurgent Marcos: The Political-Philosophical Formation of the Zapatista Subcommander, a study of the intellectual formation of Marcos and of his writing.
 Two years ago he published The Zapatistas’ Dignified Rage: Final Public Speeches of Subcommander Marcos, which is described in its title.
 And now we have the new book Subcomandante Marcos: Global Rebel Icon, a short updated biography.

 If you want a handy little book of just 100 pages that reads like a long Wikipedia article providing all the dates, names, and events, this is your book.
 If you want a discussion of Marcos’ ideas and his role in Mexican political life and in the global left, comparing and contrasting him and his politics with those of others, you will be disappointed.

 The new book—just 100 pages really—shares the same faults as the great big biography that he published and which I criticized thirteen years ago.
 Once again we have a book that is primarily a chronicle of the life and activities of Marcos, though not in the excruciating detail of the earlier biography.
 The same problems that I described earlier still exist.
 As I wrote then: